node-red/cookbook.nodered.org/http/parse-json-response.md

 We have reconfigured the flow from the [Set the URL of a Request URL recipe](set-request-url.html) by changing the <code class="node">HTTP Request</code> node configuration.
 The <code class="node">Debug</code>
-node has been modified to display only the `title` property of the parsed JSON response below:
+node has been modified to display only the `title` property of the parsed JSON response:

 {% raw %}
 ~~~text